-10. Log into the unit with the default user name Admin and password 1234.
+10. Log into the unit with the default user name admin and password admin.

-- 1. Both the user name and password are case-sensitive. - It is strongly advised that administrator's password be altered for security reasons. - If the User Account Control dialog box opens and requests you to install the install.cab file, click Yes. - If the ActiveX installation is not successful after performing the previous step, in the Internet Explorer Tools > Internet Options > Advanced Security section, select the Allow software to run or install even if the signature is invalid checkbox.
+- If the User Account Control dialog box opens and requests you to install the install.cab file, click Yes. - If the ActiveX installation is not successful after performing the previous step, in the Internet Explorer Tools > Internet Options > Advanced Security section, select the Allow software to run or install even if the signature is invalid checkbox.
 Uncheck the checkbox after installing ActiveX.
 Then click OK.